 Every story is first conceived in the mind before it is brought on paper.

-You can explore your mind, tap into your creative flair and plan the rises and falls, highs and lows, and every other thing you will need to tell the story perfectly.
+You can explore your mind, tap into your creative flair and start to plan.
+You will be able to see the rises and falls, highs and lows, and every other thing you will need to tell the story.

-Create a linking relationship between the characters, plot, setting, structure, themes, conflicts and every other element you need.
+Create a linking relationship between the characters, plot, setting, structure, themes, and conflicts.
+This will make the story cohesive and understandable.

-Here is an example of how visual outline for your novel should look like:
+Here is an example of what a visual outline for your novel could look like:

 The Beat Sheet